mgierlasinski/pantry-pal/.ai/tech-stack.md

 Frontend – Mobile Application:
 - MAUI as a cross-platform framework for mobile apps in the .NET stack
 - Simultaneous creation of views for Android and iOS using XAML
+- UraniumUI for Material Design theme and controls

 Backend – REST API:
 - ASP.NET for handling API endpoints